Java PDF to Image File

 Using IronPDF for Java, you can convert HTML to PDF directly, and then convert each page of the generated PDF to images.

 For the next example, we will use the Amazon website.
-The program below will render a page on Amazon.com into PDF and then output each page of the PDF as images stored in an assets folder.
+The program below will render a page on Amazon.com into a PDF and then output each page of the PDF as images stored in an assets folder.

 import com.ironsoftware.ironpdf.PdfDocument;